7 Reasons to Practice Integrated Business Continuity Testing

 Depending on the type of industry, your organization may need to consider testing the following plans:

-Reliance on third-party providers, key suppliers, or business partners may expose your organization to points of failure that may prevent the resumption of operations promptly.
+Reliance on third-party providers, key suppliers, or business partners may expose your organization to points of failure that may prevent the prompt resumption of operations.

 The risks in outsourcing information include threats to the security, availability, integrity of systems and resources, confidentiality of information, and regulatory compliance.